csc7/PP1_CI_TGC/README.md

 - To build a website where navigation is easy and intuitive.
 - To offer an easy call to action for requesting services.
 - To build a website which is itself an advertising tool.
-- To have a good design, inline with company's services.
+- To have a good design, in line with company's services.
 - To have the website visible in search engines.
 <br><br>
 ## [Back to Index](#index)